Nonlinear Dynamic Systems Parameterization Using Interval-Based Global Optimization: Computing Lipschitz Constants and Beyond: Introduction

 { $\bullet$ Proposing closed-form, analytical formulations presented as global maximization problems for computing constants that characterize bounded Jacobian, Lipschitz continuous, OSL, QIB, and QB function sets---see Tab. \ref{tab:nonlinear_class}.
 Our formulations allow NDS parameterization problems to be solved with global maximization algorithms.
 It is demonstrated later that some of our formulations can be scalable for high-dimensional large-scale NDS since \textit{(a)} we only need to solve optimization problems for each unique form of nonlinearities, \textit{(b)} it is possible to consider only a small portion of optimization variables, and \textit{(c)} these problems can be solved via distributed computing technique.

 $\bullet$ Utilizing a derivative-free interval-based global maximization algorithm based on branch-and-bound framework for performing NDS parameterization.
 The key advantage of this particular algorithm is that, since it does not necessitate the corresponding objective function to be differentiable, it can be used for performing parameterization for a wide class of NDS.
-Moreover, this algorithm provides an optimality guarantee in the sense that, when the algorithm terminates, it computes the \textit{best} upper and lower bounds for the objective function.
+Moreover, this algorithm provides an optimality guarantee in the sense that, when the algorithm terminates, it computes the \textit{best} upper and lower bounds for the objective function. {This algorithm is adopted from \cite{moa2007interval} and herein we \textit{(a)} reformulate it for global maximization problems such that it can be directly used for NDS parameterization, \textit{(b)} present it using rigorous mathematical notations for the ease of analysis and implementation, and \textit{(c)} include an additional step that can aid the practical implementation of this algorithm. }

 $\bullet$ Showcasing the effectiveness and applicability of the proposed framework for NDS parameterization as well as observer designs for different kinds of NDS including traffic networks, synchronous generator, and dynamics of a moving object.
-Our numerical test results suggest that the proposed approach provides Lipschitz constants that are considerably less conservative than the ones obtained from analytical computations. } { A preliminary version of this work appears in \cite{Nugroho2020insights}, where we \textit{(i)} discover a novel relation between Lipschitz and QIB function sets and \textit{(ii)} pinpoint mistakes made in the numerical section of \cite{Abbaszadeh2013,zhang2012full} and present the appropriate corrections.
-The structure of this paper is described as follows.} Section \ref{sec:problem_formulation} showcases the problem formulation.
+Our numerical test results suggest that the proposed approach provides Lipschitz constants that are considerably less conservative than the ones obtained from analytical computations. }

+A preliminary version of this work appears in \cite{Nugroho2020insights}, where we \textit{(i)} discover a novel relation between Lipschitz and QIB function sets and \textit{(ii)} pinpoint mistakes made in the numerical section of \cite{Abbaszadeh2013,zhang2012full} and present the appropriate corrections. {In addition, we also made all MATLAB codes used in our numerical experiments to be freely available online via GitHub \cite{Nugroho2020github}.} The structure of this paper is described as follows.
+Section \ref{sec:problem_formulation} showcases the problem formulation.
 In Section \ref{sec:nonlinear_classification}, closed-form formulations to determine the corresponding constants for all function sets through global maximization problems are all presented.
 Section \ref{sec:interval_optimization} presents the proposed algorithms for global optimization based on IA designed specifically for solving problems given in Section \ref{sec:nonlinear_classification}.
 Thorough numerical examples are provided in Section \ref{sec:numerical_tests} and the paper is concluded in Section \ref{sec:conclusion_future_work}.